edxu96/MatrixOptim.jl/examples/linear/README.tex.md

 ## 4, Constraints

-Besides the constraints that all variables are non-negative, there are eleven sets of constraints:
+Besides the constraints that all variables are non-negative, there are ten sets of constraints:

 1. limits of timber amount in wood production: